anettkeszler/html-from-zero-to-hero/FreeCodeCamp_HTMLCourse/README.md

 ### Useful Extensions

-1. To intend nicely your html code, use **Prettier - Code formatter** extension to autoformat your code
+1. VSC: To intend nicely your html code, use **Prettier - Code formatter** extension to autoformat your code

-2. Download **Live Server** from Extension - it is going to help us to view our web page.
+2. VSC: Download **Live Server** from Extension - it is going to help us to view our web page.

+3. Chrome: HTML5 Outliner Chrome Extension

 ### Go Live